 You could ask, why do I need one?

 This is THE question.
 If you have a medium to large property, automation HAS to be a necessity to make the property enjoyable and usable.
 Leaving lights on at one end of the house without some automatic means of them being turned of or having the ability to turn them off from where you are, would be a royal pain and not good planning.
 Single button presses to turn on large numbers of lights, rather than walking all around the house turning on switches, a definite must, and the ability to turn off systems in multiple rooms from a single button makes maintenance much easier.
 It also allows you to combine many functions into one interface.

-How many of you have looked at your air conditioning thermostat and wondered 'what the hell' half the functions do?
+How many of you have looked at your air conditioning or underfloor heating thermostat and wondered 'what the hell' half the functions do?
 Well, Automation and control takes all this away from you, only giving you the functions that you need on a daily basis.

 A sample interface is shown below:

 The above panel design shows a lot of functions that can be combined into one interface for easy access.
 Here, you select the room to adjust, touch the setpoint temp and adjust it.
 You can simply turn off the room if you require.
 No masses of button presses and all rooms are accessable from one place.
 We can also set presets so that all rooms can be done with a single button press.

 One of the advantages of automated systems is that if you change your mind how you would like it to work, it can be changed - as the control element of Smart Homes is generally software based.
 Also, the good brands used in Home automation (such as AMX and Savant) can have multiple generations of controllers used in the same system.
 This simply means that as time goes on, technology advances and these companies bring out new generations of control devices, they can all be used within the same system.
 You do not have to upgrade everything in the system just because you need to add additional devices.
 We have some systems with 3 generations of controllers in, which are over 17 years old and still running.
 These have been added to and upgraded over time.